SupTan85/int/README.md

 # int

-This Project is math and calculate for large data in Lua. **this module is in beta!**
+This Project is math and calculate for large data in Lua. **this module is in beta!** reason why this module name is "int"? because in this module alway use integer to calculate math!

-why this module name is "int"? because in this module alway use integer to calculate math!
+**Lua 5.3 >=**

 ## Feature